18F/ada-sandbox/pages/parking.md

 Two parking spaces can share an access aisle (except in angled parking).

-Access aisle can be placed on either side of the parking space (except in angled parking).
+Access aisles can be placed on either side of the parking space (except in angled parking).

 ### Parking Spaces